taichi-dev/taichi-docs-zh-cn/vector.rst

 As global tensors of vectors
 ++++++++++++++++++++++++++++

-.. function:: ti.Vector(n, dt=type, shape=shape)
+.. function:: ti.Vector(n, dt, shape = None, offset = None)

     :parameter n: (scalar) the number of components in the vector
-    :parameter type: (DataType) data type of the components
+    :parameter dt: (DataType) data type of the components
-    :parameter shape: (scalar or tuple) shape the tensor of vectors, see :ref:`tensor`
+    :parameter shape: (optional, scalar or tuple) shape the tensor of vectors, see :ref:`tensor`
+    :parameter offset: (optional, scalar or tuple) see :ref:`offset`

     For example, this creates a 5x4 tensor of 3 component vectors:
     ::